-Team name Role title within Team Appointed by Term (and maximum Accrues [A ppointmer nt requirem ents] Member? term, if any) service Criminal Welcome Declarations References Internal Growing R oots learning Trustee First aid Record Check Conversation (T indicates (for first role Check The Leading Delivering a Being a Eligibility needed 1 (for first role (for first role or they include or after a #### learning Scout great Trustee in Check (First or after break break of 180 the Trustee break of 180 everyone volunteers programme Scouts Response of 30 days or days or more) Declarations) days or more) needs ## unless 1 more) ### #### # indicated 1 otherwise) Board of Trustees Trustee Wales Scout Council 3 years Yes Yes No Yes (T) No Yes Yes No No Yes Yes No Yes Board of Trustees Sub-Team Leader Board of Trustees 3 years Yes Yes No Yes (T) No Yes Yes No No Yes Yes No Yes Board of Trustees Sub-Team Member Sub-Team Leader 3 years Yes No No Yes No Yes Yes No No No No No Yes N/A President Wales Scout Council Yes No No Yes No Yes No No No No No No Yes N/A Vice President Wales Scout Council Yes No No Yes No Yes No No No No No No Yes N/A Scout Council Member Wales Scout Council No No No No No No No No No No No No No National Staff Team Leader [1] Yes No [1] No Yes No [1] Yes Yes No No No No No Yes National Staff Team Member [1] Yes No [1] No Yes No [1] Yes Yes No No No No No Yes
+Team name Role title within Team Appointed by Term (and maximum Accrues [A ppointme nt requirem ents] Member? term, if any) service Criminal Welcome Declarations References Internal Growing R oots learning Trustee First aid Record Check Conversation (T indicates (for first role Check The Leading Delivering a Being a Eligibility needed (for first role (for first role or they include or after a #### learning Scout great Trustee in Check (First or after break break of 180 the Trustee break of 180 everyone volunteers programme Scouts Response days or more) days or more) needs ## unless more) ### #### # indicated , i othenwise) Board of Trustees Trustee Wales Scout Council 3 years Yes Yes No Yes (T) No Yes Yes No No Yes Yes No Yes Board of Trustees Sub-Team Leader Board of Trustees 3 years Yes Yes No Yes (T) No Yes Yes No No Yes Yes No Yes Board of Trustees Sub-Team Member Sub-Team Leader 3 years Yes No No Yes No Yes Yes No No No No No Yes N/A President Wales Scout Council Yes No No Yes No Yes No No No No No No Yes N/A Vice President Wales Scout Council Yes No No Yes No Yes No No No No No No Yes N/A Scout Council Member Wales Scout Council No No No No No No No No No No No No No National Staff Team Leader [1] Yes No [1] No Yes No [1] Yes Yes No No No No No Yes National Staff Team Member [1] Yes No [1] No Yes No [1] Yes Yes No No No No No Yes Appointment follows the normal joining process, but within the specifics described in the UK HQ recruitment process

-^{} Appointment follows the normal joining process, but within the specifics described in the UK HQ recruitment process
+Appointment follows the normal joining process, but within the specifics described in the UK HQ recruitment process

-^[1] Can be added to any team or sub-team at Country level.
+[1] Can be added to any team or sub-team at Country level.
 Criminal record check and references, where necessary, completed and recorded by local employer.